harrywang/harrywang.github.io/_posts/2022-02-10-data-science-cheatsheet.md

 20.0
 [ 3.9  4.9 11.2] [14.
 6.]
 ```
-- A slice of a Python list is a copy while a slice of a Numpy array is a view (same way of slicing using `[start, stop, step]`)
+- A slice of a Python list is a copy while a slice of a Numpy array is a view (same way of slicing using `[start:stop:step]`)

 For list: